Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Things To Do In Phnom Penh

-Killing Fields Of Choeung Ek: This is well worth a visit in Phnom Penh where you can learn more about Pol Pot’s reign in the 1970s and what happened to many Cambodians.
-It is a tough thing to experience and witness in front of you.
+Killing Fields of Choeung Ek: This is well worth a visit to learn more about Pol Pot’s reign in the 1970s and what happened to many Cambodians.
+It’s tough, but I highly recommend doing the audio tour where you will learn so much and listen to local stories.

 Tuol Sleng Genocide Museum at S21 Prison: Many people will visit the killing fields and this museum in one day.
 This will allow you to put faces to the names and stories you would have heard.
+I highly recommend hiring the audio guide here as well.

 Disclaimer: This post contains affiliate links.
 So, if you click on it and purchase something, I get a small percentage at no extra cost to you.
 As always all opinions are my own and your support is much appreciated.
-Photo credit: “KHV A321-200 At Spot V2” (CC BY 2.0) by Ken H.

 Related Posts